firedancer-io/firedancer/contrib/docker/README.md

 Machine type defaults to *linux_gcc_x86_64*.
 This can be overridden in the compose file or with `--build-arg=MACHINE=<somevalue>`.
 See *config/machine* for available machine types.

+RedHat `ubi8`|`ubi9` will not run on a non-rhel host due to how the subscription-manager (rhsm) in the container piggybacks off the host's subscriptions.
+If you want to build for RedHat or CentOS, try the rocky8 runner.